rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 is going to be in conflict with the afore mentioned implicit associations.

 **Memory hook**
 Strictly associating a single node is equivalent to associating a whole subtree of nodes.
-The root of that subtree is the strictly associated node.
+With the root of that subtree being the strictly associated node.

 Because of that, a section does not change, if a descendant of an strictly associated node is itself strictly associated.
 The strict association merely